ToraenN/buildpacks/README.md

 w : writes all progress messages, HTTP error messages and build information + directories to a text file.

+y : forces the consolidated zip files to be made even if sort/category/'b' options are enabled.

 z : Creates zip archives instead of saving individual text files.
 Will create the three consolidated zip files if no sort or category parameters are entered.

 The sorts are ordered: Flux/Profession/Gametype/Rating